SHAKEQ INITIAL SETUP GUIDE

 When the last sweep is done ShakEQ returns to display the current profile.
 The correcting EQ is now activated and the sensor jack can be unplugged.

-ShakEQ gives you tools to inspect and verify your shaker system’s frequency response.
-To view the response visually, you can export the measured graph from a calibrated ShakEQ unit:
+ShakEQ provides tools to inspect and verify your shaker system’s frequency response.
+To view the response visually, you can export the measured graph from a calibrated ShakEQ unit to a USB memory stick.

 1. Format a USB memory stick using the FAT32 file system*.